-This course is a general survey lab course required for all freshmen.
+This course is an introductory course for freshmen.
 The students shall gain a broad and basic understanding of the interactions of matter, energy, forces, sound, light, electricity and magnetism, and forces involved in the scientific process.
-It is designed to prepare students for future in depth studies of biology, chemistry, and physics.
-Emphasis is placed on the scientific method and the study of the relationship between matter and energy.
+It is designed to prepare students for future in depth studies of other science courses offered.

-HUMAN ANATOMY

-12 Fall Semester
+HUMAN ANATOMY 12 Fall Semester

-Prerequisite: Biology I;
+Prerequisite: Biology I